 These simple objectives will always become overly convoluted.
 Murphy’s Law is certainly in full effect throughout the ship, and if equipment can be broken or access cards can be misplaced, you better believe that they will be.
 Backtracking, alternate paths, and finding those missing keys (invariably in the most dangerous areas) will be the order of the day.
 The ship’s narrow enough and linear enough that natural exploration doesn’t really occur, so be prepared to grip your pistol and head into some obvious traps and dead ends.

 Similarly, weapons are broken into categories, so it’s not enough to simply say “I want the best guns so I’ll keep putting points into this tree.”
-You’ll have to consider if you also want energy guns, or heavy guns for enemies you haven’t yet seen and can’t conceive of.
+You’ll have to consider if you also want energy guns, or heavy guns for enemies you haven’t seen yet.
 Furthermore, you won’t see the skill requirements for weapons or hacking objects until you encounter them in the world, making it impossible to know what you earn further down a skill path.
-Also, you can’t pick up guns and psi abilities to even try them until you buy their skills, and won’t know they suck until you’ve wasted the modules (a surprising amount of top-tier weapons are basically worthless).
+Further, you can’t pick up guns and psi abilities to even try them until you buy their skills, and won’t know they suck until you’ve wasted the modules (a surprising amount of top-tier weapons are basically worthless).

 Which comes down to one of more critical flaws here – that career system isn’t as important as you might be led to believe.
 The existence of three branches with different specialties implies that you can play three different times and have three different games.
 I’ve done this, and it doesn’t happen.
-First, your characters start so limited in their respective fields that you’re really not specializing in anything at all.
+First, your characters start so limited in their respective fields that you’re really not specializing in anything.
 Characters simply begin with a few early skills that any other branch can pick up.
-There are no special powers that only one class can get access to – even Navy and Marines can learn Psi powers if they put the points into it.
-It’s certainly cheaper to follow your path rather than radically changing your focus (say, from weapons to psi) in the middle of the game, but that’s about it.
+There are no weapons or special abilities that only one class can get access to – even Navy and Marines can learn Psi powers if they put the points into it.
+It’s certainly cheaper to follow your path rather than radically changing your focus in the middle of the game, but that’s about it.

-Furthermore, every character will, by necessity, end up as a diluted hodgepodge of the branches’ most important skills.
+Furthermore, every character will – by necessity – end up as a diluted hodgepodge of the branches’ most important skills.
 Every character eventually has to learn hacking, research, weapons, and maintenance abilities to proceed through specific parts of the game.
-There was really no difference between my Navy character and my Marine by the end of both playthroughs.
+There was really no difference between my Navy character and my Marine by the end of both of those playthroughs.
 Psionics gave the most unique experience.
-Psionics can basically replace your weapons and most of your technical skills, and a decked-out psi agent has new approaches to the same problems, and new considerations (a healthy stock of psi-replenshing stims) to deal with.
-But you’ll need to force yourself to play this way, making an active choice to use energy bolts instead of guns, and neither option is more powerful or particularly different compared to the other.
+Psionics can basically replace your weapons and most of your technical skills, and a decked-out psi agent has new approaches to the same problems, plus new considerations (keeping a healthy stock of psi-replenshing stims) to deal with.
+But you’ll need to force yourself to play this way – making an active choice to use energy bolts instead of guns – and neither option is more powerful or particularly different compared to the other.

 There are also enormous costs and hidden costs associated with upgrading a skill.
 Best example: if you want to be proficient with the strongest weapons, you have to max out multiple trees to do so.
 With all your other considerations, you’ll only be able to afford two complete weapon class trees – the costs are simply too high and upgrade modules too scarce.
-The “other considerations” I speak of are not only upgrading your physical skills to stay alive, carry, and operate the weapons, but the fact that weapons need supplementary skills to keep them functioning: modification skills to increase a weapon’s effectiveness, maintenance to keep them from breaking, and optionally, repair to fix them when they do.
+The “other considerations” are not only upgrading your physical skills to carry and operate the weapons, but the fact that weapons need supplementary skills to keep them functioning: modification skills to increase a weapon’s effectiveness, maintenance to keep them from breaking, and optionally, repair to fix them when they do.

 You’ll notice I haven’t really talked about SHODAN, which is certainly odd for a System Shock game.
 And it’s another problem I have with SS2.
 You’ll run through quite a stretch of the game before she even appears, and she never takes on the relentless villain role she did so well in the original.
 I appreciate that this game is not a rehash or retelling of SS1, but the gameplay and major storyline seem so divorced from the original that it’s like the System Shock elements got grafted in later.
 [Edit: Turns out they did.]
 Ultimately, it feels like a different game that SHODAN limply shows up in.
 It actually feels more like the game BioShock would become.